 So how will this change the eCommerce game on Google?
 And how can you list your products for free?

 What are Google Shopping listings?

 Google shopping listings are product advertisements listed in the Shopping tab of Google.
 They also appear on the general SERP page.
 Shopping listings are listed by retailers, with the listing itself redirecting customers that click to the retailers site.

-Google Shopping’s organic ads appear in the same way as the search engines’ previous organic listings.
-However, they are limited entirely to Google Shopping, and cannot appear on the standard search.
+Google’s free product listings appear in the same way as the search engines’ shopping listings.
+However, they are limited entirely to the Google Shopping tab, and cannot appear on the standard search.

 Google decided to introduce the organic advertising program with the hope of making advertising accessible to all kinds of businesses.
 The introduction of the program had been in the works for a while.
 However, it was brought forward to support businesses at an earlier stage, due to the emergence of Coronavirus.

 Google stated that ‘Consumers increasingly shop online, they’re searching not just for essentials but also things like toys, apparel, and home goods.
 While this presents an opportunity for struggling businesses to reconnect with consumers, many cannot afford to do so at scale.’
 Theoretically, organic ads will now level the playing field for all merchants selling organically on Google Shopping, as all merchants have the same financial starting point.